 Explains schizophrenia, including possible causes and how you can access treatment and support.
 Includes tips for helping yourself, and guidance for friends and family.

 What causes schizophrenia?

 Schizophrenia can have a range of causes.
 There is a lot that researchers still don't know and it is likely to be caused by a combination of genetic, personal and environmental factors.
 These factors will be different for everybody but may include:

-Highly stressful or life-changing events may trigger schizophrenia.
-These include:
+Highly stressful or life-changing events may sometimes trigger schizophrenia.
+These can include:

 - being out of work

 - feeling lonely or isolated

 - becoming homeless.

 Sometimes stressful events like these are called trauma.
 For more information on how these experiences can affect your mental health see our pages on trauma.

 The onset of schizophrenia for me was sudden and dramatic, though it followed a period of depression and acute stress.
 A really compelling and powerful voice started to try to control me.